Seahawks trade for Detroit safety Quandre Diggs to bolster depleted secondary

 Diggs was one of Detroit’s team captains and a popular player in the Lions’ locker room.
 A handful of Detroit players took to Twitter to express frustration about the trade.

-In 65 career games for Detroit, he posted 229 total tackles (191 solo), 24 pass defenses, 12 tackles for loss, three forced fumbles, 1.0 sack and one interception.
+In 65 career games for Detroit, he posted 229 total tackles (191 solo), 24 pass defenses, 12 tackles for loss, three forced fumbles, one sack and one interception.

 In September 2018, Diggs signed a three-year, $18.6 million contract extension with the Lions.
 He has a cap hit of $6,991,666 for 2020 and $7,341,668 for 2021, according to spotrac.com, a high salary that would suggest he is coming to Seattle to play a significant role.